Discover more from The Mill

 But I’ve come to realise that Miah’s influence isn’t about the number of people who watch any individual video.
 It functions as a slow, steady chipping away at the core faith on which local democracy rests.
 The premise that your local representatives are mostly good people.
 That they are, more often than not, acting in good faith and trying to do the best for the area where they live.
 A veteran councillor who had no leadership ambitions told me how demoralising it is to be treated as if everything you are doing has an ulterior motive.

 It’s also become particularly obvious during this year’s election campaign that Oldham’s unresolved racial resentments hold the key to Miah’s appeal.
 Years of community building aside, that latent prejudice — and the understandable unwillingness of Labour politicians to talk about it — means he is chipping away at a pliable surface.
 When he went to a local pub to celebrate defeating Shah last week, he was joined by a few dozen representatives of the rabble, who all posed for a photograph with their leader at the front.
 Bar Miah and one other man, everyone in the photograph is white.
 Smiling broadly, David Gidman — the man who ended up in Tommy Robinson’s van — stands at the back.

 “My fear recently has been that we are heading back to the issues of 2001,” one Labour candidate told me recently.
 “Online, there is a lot of anger between communities.
 People seem to blame a transient immigrant population for every issue in the town.”
-Amanda Chadderton, who has just been elected as Oldham’s third leader in just over a year, said at the count that Shah’s defeat was “no surprise to anybody” given the attacks she had faced.
+Amanda Chadderton, who has just been elected as Oldham’s third leader in just over a year, said at the count that Shah had faced “a very personalised and negative” campaign.
 “I know you’ve documented it in The Mill.
 The council leader has been subjected to quite a lot of racism”.

 After becoming leader, Chadderton vowed to "regain trust".